Transference and countertransference: Training for mental health professionals

 Unhealed, unresolved, and unintegrated trauma can repeat itself, reenact, act out, project, or externalize in relationships.

-In this training, we will explore the core features of the metapsychological phenomena: transference, projection, projective identification, and countertransference.
-Natalie Zlodre Choy will use real case examples from direct service settings to illustrate the complex dialectic of balancing empathic attunement with empathic strain.
+In this training, we will explore key metapsychological phenomena.
+These include transference, projection, projective identification, and countertransference.
+Natalie Zlodre Choy will present real case examples from direct service settings.
+These examples will highlight the complex balance between empathic attunement and empathic strain.

 Learning objectives: